josiepera/algorithms/binary-search/README.md

   *The binary search algorithm begins by comparing the target value to the value of the middle element of the sorted array.

   *If the target value is equal to the middle element's value, then the position is returned and the search is finished.

++ If the target value is equal to the middle element's value, then the position is returned and the search is finished.